Summer & Cinnamon

 Holiday dinner (Thanksgiving, Christmas)

 Holiday dinners are sit-down, everything arrives at once, and people expect to eat significantly more than at a casual party.
-This is where the 1.25–1.5 lb per person estimate is more appropriate.
+This is where you bump protein and sides by 25% over the standard buffet amounts.

 Thanksgiving-specific: 1–1.5 lbs whole turkey per person, 5–6 oz each side dish (you'll have 4–6 sides minimum), 1 slice of each pie per person (yes, both pies).